scandale-project/scandale/README.md

 is a libre software which is providing a backend architecture for collecting data from probes and storing proof of checks.

-This platform is composed of:
+The platform is composed of:

 - a documented HTTP API with a PubSub mechansim and a connection to a database;